-

 Congratulations to Stuart ‘Pepi’ Winder!
 Inducted into the British BMX Hall of Fame Class of 2025 – Pioneer Freestyle

 Stuart Winder, anyone know why he was called Pepi?
-Pepi, from the mean streets of Carlisle, burst onto the national scene after a few early freestyle contests and then his showing at BMX Beat, where he pretty much became a household name.
+Pepi, from the mean streets of Carlisle, burst onto the national scene after a few early freestyle contests and then his appearance at BMX Beat, where he pretty much became a household name.
 Random kids at school who didn’t even own BMX bikes knew the name…

 -